emnify/product-docs/docs/events/usage.md

 :::caution
 For events, the emnify REST API uses a [pull architecture](https://dev.to/anubhavitis/push-vs-pull-api-architecture-1djo), which means you're responsible for requesting updates and retrieving new events.
-If you'd prefer real-time updates, use the [emnify Data Streamer](#data-streamer).
+If you prefer real-time updates, use the [emnify Data Streamer](#data-streamer).
 :::

 ### Authentication

 To use the emnify API, you need to authenticate with an authentication token.
-We use JWTs as the authentication token.
+We use JSON Web Tokens (JWTs) for our authentication tokens.

 :::tip
-The [Getting Started guide in the *emnify REST API Documentation*](https://cdn.emnify.net/api/doc/getting-started.html) provides step-by-step instructions for retrieving this token.
+The [Getting Started guide in the *emnify REST API Documentation*](https://cdn.emnify.net/api/doc/getting-started.html) provides step-by-step instructions for retrieving your token.
 :::

 ### Specification and documentation

-The emnify API is based on the OpenAPI Specification OAS3.
+The emnify API is based on the OpenAPI Specification 3.0 (OAS3).
 We also have [interactive API documentation](https://cdn.emnify.net/api/doc/swagger.html).

 :::note